 If you have any queries about this privacy notice or about any aspect of our data management, please contact our Data Protection Lead at firstname.lastname@example.org.

 We'll update this privacy notice regularly to ensure it continues to comply with the latest regulations and best practice.
-This privacy notice was published on the website on 25 May 2018.
+This privacy notice was last amended on 18 December 2018.

 2. How we use your information